 You might not be hired to work food prep at that age, but you may be hired to work as a cashier or do store cleanup.

 These grocery store locations may hire 14- and 15-year-olds to work at their store locations.
 Know that state labor laws can have an impact on hiring age at all places of employment.

 The Giant Eagle grocery store chain has over 400 locations in the United States located in five U.S. states.
 They’ll hire workers as young as 14 years old for various positions.

-If you live in Pennsylvania, Maryland, Indiana, Ohio or West Virginia, you may be able to work at Giant Eagle.
+If you live in Pennsylvania, Maryland, Indiana, Ohio, or West Virginia, you may be able to find job opportunities at Giant Eagle.

 Hy-Vee grocery stores have 240 store locations in the Midwestern United States.
 Some stores hire 14- and 15-year-olds and some don’t.
 Positions for younger workers vary.

 Since each store is independently operated, the minimum hiring age is up to store management.